Natucate

 Even though many people may think of as a brown fruit with a furry skin, the term ‘kiwi’ is originally due to a rather inconspicuous New Zealand bird species whose resemblance to the fruit of the same name is obvious.

 The flightless, night-active kiwi (type Apteryx) lives endemically in the forests of New Zealand.
-The genus is the only one of the family Apterygidae and consists of three or five species depending on the doctrine.
-The kiwi is the national symbol of New Zealand – colloquially the term is also used for its inhabitants.
+The genus is the only one of the family Apterygidae and consists of three or five species, depending on the doctrine.
+The kiwi is the national symbol of New Zealand – colloquially, the term is also used for its inhabitants.

-It is remarkable that the egg has an enormous size in relation to the size of the mother.
+Remarkably, the egg has an enormous size in relation to the size of the mother.
 The egg of a brown kiwi is 13 cm long and has a diameter of 8 cm.
 The weight is about 500 grams.
 These are the largest bird eggs in the world in relation to the body size of their producers – they reach up to 30 percent of the body weight of the female!
 In lots of kiwi species, males are responsible for incubation.
 The female then usually sleeps in another place that is in close proximity.
 At 63 to 92 days, the incubation period lasts unusually long.
 The brooding male leaves the den every night in order to eat; for this time, the female then takes over the brood-business.

 By the way: Kiwis can reach a proud age of up to 20 years!